Studying theology and religious studies allows you to explore how religious beliefs and practices shape and influence the world we live in

 Search for placements and find out more about work experience and internships.

-Theology and religious studies graduates work in a variety of different roles in every employment sector.
+Theology and religious studies graduates work in a variety of different roles in a range of employment sectors.
 Typical employers include:

-Additionally, theology and religious studies students may find opportunities in advertising, human resources (HR), marketing and sales.
-Libraries, charities, television companies and publishing houses also employ theology and religious studies graduates in a range of roles.
+Libraries, charities, museums, television companies and publishing houses also employ theology and religious studies graduates in a range of roles.

 Studying both theology and religious studies gives you:

 Some graduates choose to increase their knowledge of religion/theology through a postgraduate qualification such as a Masters or PhD.
-Popular subjects include contextual theology, biblical studies and the history of religion.
-Vocational postgraduate courses in areas such as teaching, journalism, librarianship or law are also popular.
+Areas of research include theology, religion and culture, and religious conflict.
+Vocational postgraduate courses in areas such as teaching, journalism, librarianship or law are also available.